camunda/camunda-engine-dmn-benchmark/README.md

 After the build is done, you will get the self-contained executable JAR, which holds the benchmark, and all essential JMH infrastructure code.
 Now, run the benchmark:

 ```
-$ java -jar benchmarks.jar -rf csv -rff camunda-dmn-engine-benchmark-results.csv
+$ java -jar target/benchmarks.jar -rf csv -rff camunda-dmn-engine-benchmark-results.csv
 ```

 This will take a few minutes (~ 5-10min).
 Then the benchmark is done, you can see the results on the command line and on the generated CSV file _camunda-dmn-engine-benchmark-results.csv_.

 ## How to customize it